knightebsuku/python3-django-qoqa/README.md

 ```
 The production.cfg file looks somewhat similar to the fruit.cfg file, just that production will be set to True and the secret key value will be different.

-When the django project gets placed in a production environment, the production.cfg will will be renamed to fruit.cfg since that is what the fruit/settings.py file will be looking for.

 The fruit/settings.py has been modified to accomodate the fruit.cfg file.

 The Modifed fruit/settings.py is created via the [django startproject template argument](https://docs.djangoproject.com/en/1.11/ref/django-admin/#django-admin-startproject)